karthik-m-11/Analog-Circuit-Design-Projects/README.md

-# Analog-Circuit-Design-Projects
+# Analog-and-Mixed-Signal-Circuit-Design-Projects

-Repository containing all my finished and ongoing Analog Circuit Design projects
+Repository containing all my finished and ongoing Analog and Mixed-Signal Circuit Design projects